 Diseases & Conditions

-Chordoma is a type of cancerous (malignant) tumor that can occur in the bones of the spine and base of the skull.
-It is very rare, accounting for only about 1% of all malignant bone tumors.
+Chordoma (core-DOME-ah) is a type of cancerous (malignant) tumor that can occur in the bones of the spine and the base of the skull.
+It is very rare, accounting for only about 1 to 4% of all malignant bone tumors.

 Although slow-growing, chordomas can be difficult to treat because of their location near vital structures such as the spinal cord and brain.
 In most cases, treatment for the tumors involves a combination of surgery and radiation therapy.

-Chordomas can occur anywhere along the spine, but most often occur at the base of the spine (sacrum), in the tailbone (coccyx), or at the base of the skull.
+Chordomas can occur anywhere along the spine, but most often occur at the base of the spine (sacrum), the tailbone (coccyx), or the base of the skull.

-Most chordomas occur in patients between 40 and 70 years of age.
+Most chordomas occur in patients between 40 and 70 years of age, with a slight predominance in males.
 Occasionally, they occur in younger patients—including children.

 Chordomas are potentially life-threatening tumors.
 In some cases, they can spread, or metastasize, to other areas of the body.
+This can occur in up to 30% of patients.
 When chordomas spread, they most often spread to the lungs.

 Chordomas occur spontaneously.
 They are not known to be caused by trauma, environmental factors, or diet.
 Chordomas are not inherited.
 They are not associated with any medical conditions or with the use of any medications or supplements.